digirati-co-uk/iiif-canvas-panel/docs/applications/bookreader-viewer.md

     <image-service nested src="https://iiif.wellcomecollection.org/image/b18035723_0011.JP2" x="2411" />
 </atlas-viewer>

-> Link to atlas-viewer on GitHub
+> Atlas Viewer is a developer tool (whereas Canvas Panel is equivalent to OpenSeadragon).
+[Atlas Viewer on GitHub](https://github.com/atlas-viewer/atlas)

 The same thing can be done with canvas-panel instances: